 Before returning to St. Louis, David was a senior systems engineer in the Cisco Service Provider division located in Tulsa, Oklahoma where he worked in the product development labs of WorldCom, Williams Communications and Brooks Fiber.
 During this period, David was the lead designer of WorldCom’s MAE East and MAE West exchange points and Williams Communications private line backbone.

 David received his Bachelor of Science in Electrical Engineering degree from Washington University in St. Louis where he also attended graduate school.
+David also attended the Berklee School of Music in Boston.
 While at Cisco Systems, David received several awards for Excellence, Product Development and Innovation.
 He has also served on a variety of state and local government, economic development and public safety councils, as well as regional entrepreneurial planning boards.

 Jim Highfill is an operations expert with 35 years of global experience and a leadership record of results in business start-ups, operational turnaround and process development/improvement.
 Sophisticated problem solver; proficient in obtaining, clarifying criticizing and testing information to make well-reasoned business decisions.
 Accomplished is creating effective, diverse, world-class, synergistic organizations that succeed at every functional level.